usnistgov/OSCAL/docs/content/learn/tutorials/component-definition/_index.md

 ### Defining the Component Definition’s Metadata

 Most OSCAL models have a standard metadata syntax, therefore, this is not covered extensively in this tutorial.
-There are a few considerations however when authoring metadata for a component definition, such as the `role`, `location`, and `party` data items illustrated in the example below.
+There are a few considerations however when authoring metadata for a component definition, such as the `role` and `party` data items illustrated in the example below.

 {{< tabs XML JSON YAML >}}
 {{% tab %}}